Last updated on December 9th, 2014 at 02:34 am

 - If the bereaved doesn’t return it, hate her forever – Check!

-- Somebody thinks you drink too much?
+- Does somebody think you drink too much?
 Tell them your drunken slur is just your southern accent – Sssssccccccheck (That was supposed to be “check” with a slur)

 It’s sad, but I’m pretty sure it’s too late for my mother – not because she’s sixty, but because her habits are so deeply rooted.
 I’m not sure anything can break through.
 And until she is willing to change, change won’t happen.